 Benefits of Including Millets in Your Daily Menu!

 Millets today seems to be the magic word for the health freaks.
-Actually millets were consumed in large quantities during years gone back.
+Actually, millets were consumed in large quantities during years gone back.
 Now they have made a comeback for their highly nutritious content.
 Millets are small seeds from a grass family of shrubs.
 They are categorized as cereals or grains.
-Their nutrition content is supposed to be highly superior to rice and wheat with respect to proteins, vitamins and minerals.
+Their nutrition content is supposed to be highly superior to rice and wheat with respect to proteins, vitamins, and minerals.
 Therefore, we must know the benefits of including millets in our diet.

 History of Millets

 There are various types of millets.
 They are tiny and round in shape.
 They could be found in the following colors- grey, white, yellow, red and black.
-Millets have abundance of vitamin B, calcium, iron, potassium, copper, manganese, magnesium and zinc.
+Millets have an abundance of vitamin B, calcium, iron, potassium, copper, manganese, magnesium and zinc.
 Since millets have their outer cover they are rich in fiber too.
 Benefits of including millets are they are a good source of starch and protein too.
 Though the millets available in shops today are hulled they still are high on the nutritional content.
 The grass of these grains grows up to 15 feet and the grains appear as corn cobs.
 Millets need less water and hence can be easily grown in dry places.
 They do not attract much of pests hence there is no requirement of spraying pesticides.
-One of the biggest features of millets is that they are gluten free and hence makes an ideal food for people suffering from celiac disease.
+One of the biggest features of millets is that they are gluten-free and hence makes an ideal food for people suffering from celiac disease.

 The grass of these grains grows up to 15 feet and the grains appear as corn cobs.
 Millets need less water and hence can be easily grown in dry places.
 They do not attract much of pests hence there is no requirement of spraying pesticides.
-One of the biggest features of millets is that they are gluten free and hence makes an ideal food for people suffering from celiac disease.
+One of the biggest features of millets is that they are gluten-free and hence makes an ideal food for people suffering from celiac disease.